CESNET/metacentrum-user-docs/docs/index.md

 # Welcome!

-This is demo of Metacentrum Documentation in MarkDown.
+This is dededemo of Metacentrum Documentation in MarkDown.